irving-statek/open-pnp-wiki/Backlash-Compensation.md

 **Sneak-up Distance** sets the distance over which the **DirectionalSneakUp** method moves at reduced speed.
 If a move is smaller than that, but still going into the same direction as before, the sneak-up distance is reduced (in other words, the whole move is then done at the reduced speed).
 If a move is smaller, _and_ going into the other direction, it first backtracks further to allow for the full sneak-up distance.

-**Backlash Speed Factor** determines the speed factor of the final approach move in OneSided methods.
+**Backlash Speed Factor** determines the speed factor of the final approach move in OneSided and SneakUp methods.

 ## Backlash Offset Calibration